choeffer/360pibot/README.rst

 The Documentation_ is hosted on `Read the Docs`_ .

-The modules also enable remote controling the robots GPIOs.
+The modules also enable remote controling the Raspberry Pis GPIOs.
 This enables executing the scripts on a laptop/computer and over e.g. WLAN remote controling the Raspberry Pi which provides a WLAN Hotspot, see remote_pin_ and pi_hotspot_ .
 So, the robot can freely move with a powerbank attached and does not have to be connected to a monitor, keyboard